 Don’t miss the vintage arcade games that are free to play in the lobby, and it’s easy to rent beach chairs, boogie boards and beach towels right from the front desk!

-11. Spend Time in Charming La Jolla
+12. Spend Time in Charming La Jolla

 It is a charming and an absolutely gorgeous seaside village mostly set on rocky cliffs, but with a few beaches set apart as you see in the picture above.

-12. Make La Valencia Your Home in La Jolla
+15. Make La Valencia Your Home in La Jolla

 Plus, it had truly one of the best showers we’ve ever experienced (who can argue with a great shower!?) and it’s right in the heart of town and just a few blocks from the water.

-13. Stop by SeaWorld San Diego
+16. Stop by SeaWorld San Diego

 I was SO impressed with seeing Shamu in person, and, as you can see above, you can “dine with Shamu,” which means you can sit right next to him while eating.
 He just plops right up on the platform!

 We learned about all the great things SeaWorld does to help with the conservation of wildlife along the coast, and as best I can see, they are doing a great job.

 I must have ridden the Manta roller coaster about a thousand times, because it was so much fun!

-14. Score Freebies for Kids in October
+17. Score Freebies for Kids in October

 Every October, more than 100 San Diego hotels, restaurants, attractions, museums and transportation companies offer special deals and discounts for kids.
 “Kids Free San Diego” lets families visit this beautiful city on the cheap and save on the many amazing things to do there.

 At SeaWorld San Diego, one child age 3 to 9 is admitted free with a paying adult (don’t miss the opportunity to Dine With Shamu; see above picture).

-15. Check Out Belmont Park in Mission Beach
+18. Check Out Belmont Park in Mission Beach

 If you’re looking for the classic California boardwalk amusement park experience, you’ll find it at Mission Beach’s Belmont Park.
 Mission Beach is another area just north of San Diego, and it sits both on the ocean and on Mission Bay, making it a water lover’s paradise.

 If you’re staying in Pacific Beach, just north of Mission Beach, you can even walk south along the ocean for about 30 minutes to get to the amusement park.
-10,000 steps?
-Check!

-16. Walk in a Sea Cave
+19. Walk in a Sea Cave

 Step inside The Cave Store, and for $5 for adults and $3 for kids, you can head down the manmade tunnel carved out of the rock and stand inside the cave that looks out on the ocean.

 Definitely a top activity for kids of all ages!